croyce97/Fake-product-identification-solution-using-Blockchain/README.md

 7. Login to metamask ,and connect the added account to local blockchain by clicking the 'Connect Wallet' button on the homescreen.
 8. Interact with website

-### Psst...
-I have also added all the documents(reports, ppts, base paper etc.) incase anyone of you might wanna use it as your minor/major project.